 Step 2: Talk to Your Bank Right Away

-Step 3: Clearly Explain What’s Wrong
+Step 3: Clearly Explain the Error

 Step 4: Keep Track of Your Complaint

-What Happens After You Report a Mistake?
+What Happens After You Report an Error?

 Once you’ve reported an error, the bank takes over the investigation.

-The Bank Will Look Into It
+The Bank Will Investigate

 How Errors Get Corrected